MLDMXM2017/BDCNN/README.md

 ### Dataset Preparation

 You may put the 3-class and 5-class data into the folder data.
 The directory of data shall be represented as follows：
-* data
 * 006
  * Train
   * img001.img
 --------...
 --------label.txt
 -----test